rexxars/responsive-callback/README.md

 * `notifier` - Function to call instead of logging with `console.log`.
 The function receives the message as the first argument.
 Note that when there are no more messages to log, the notifier won't be called anymore.
 * `stream` - If set to `true` (or a valid TTY-stream), will write to the stream and clear old messages

+## Browser usage

+The NPM package ships with a UMD-bundle which works in browsers.
+You can load it from [npmcdn](https://npmcdn.com/) by referencing the `umd`-field: https://npmcdn.com/responsive-callback?main=umd

+It will be available under `window.responsiveCallback` or as an AMD module under `responsive-callback`.

 ## License

 MIT-licensed.
 See LICENSE.